 In Edinburgh on the 27th of May Book here

-Come for a week end of Indigo Shibori dyeing and over two days learn the basic of Indigo dyeing… learn the secrets preparing your cloth with the perfect folds and stitches to get a great crisp pattern.
+Over the week end of Indigo Shibori dyeing learn the basic of Indigo dyeing… learn the secrets preparing your cloth with the perfect folds and stitches to get a great crisp pattern.
 Experience working with the Blue Indigo and be marvel at seeing the colour develop in front your eyes when dying with Organic Indigo.

 The folding and the Blue Dye !

 Shibori (しぼり / 絞り) is a Japanese manual resist dyeing technique, which produces patterns on fabric by folding, stitching and clamping, thus blocking out the dye in a structured pattern.

 Most of us have at some point used a similar technique to Tye Dye a tee shirt in our teens… but the the first known example of Shibori dates from the 8th century and was realised in Japan, the gift of a Prince and in what colour but the deepest Indigo Blue !
 Indigofera Tinctoria or the best organic Jananese Indigo…

 Kanoko, Miurom Kumo, Numi are some of the known resist techniques used for Japanese Shibori.

 In the Western world probably the most familiar one is Kanoki, a type of Tie Dye using a strong thread or elastic bands to bind small objects into the fabric before dyeing it.
 Plastic tops, corks, shells etc… bundled into the cloth and thread or elastic bank used to restrict access to the cloth of the Dye when lowered into the Dye Bath.